-- Crack lines or fracture lines
+- Crack or Fractured Lines

-The CBCT machine is often used in the following areas of dental care and to better improve overall health:
+The CBCT machine is often used in the following areas of dental care and to improve overall health:

 - Early Detection of Oral Cancer

-- Healthy /abnormal TMJ’s
+- Healthy/Abnormal TMJ's

-- Gum Disease due to bone loss around the teeth
+- Gum Disease due to bone loss

-- Tooth and Jaw Development
+- Tooth/Jaw Development

 - Impacted Wisdom Teeth